-[CITY LOG
+[CITY LOGO]

-[City of ####] Trees and Sidewalks Operations Plan

-Initial Street Tree a nd Sidewalk Assessment Checklist
+[City of ####] Trees and Sidewalks Operations Plan Initial Street Tree and Sidewalk Assessment Checklist

 DATE

 Prepared By:

-document is to outline INITIAL ASSESSMENT for locations where sidewalk work is located of an existing street tree.
+The purpose of this document is to outline INITIAL ASSESSMENT for locations where sidewalk work is located within the dripline of an existing street tree.

-Project Location/Ad dress
+Project Location/Address

-Tree Species/Diame rer
+Tree Species/Diameter

-Street Classification, [/] Туре
+Street Classification/Type

-Tree Asset Inventory ID .
+Tree Asset Inventory ID

 Sidewalk Segment #

-Is this assessment a corridor project? long a
+Is this assessment along a corridor project?

-If the tree has the for City's policy is to ret be permitted unless 1.
-Is a hazardo 2.
-Poses a pub 3.
-Is in such a [ARBORIST] will look at the site and assess the condition of the sidewalk and the tree. bllowing characteristics, it should be removed/replaced pursuant to SMC 15.43.030 (C): The ain and preserve street trees whenever possible.
-Accordingly, street tree removal shall not the Director determines that a street tree: us tree; lic safety hazard; condition of poor health or poor vigor that removal is justified; or uccessfully retained, due to public or private construction or development conflicts.
+An [ENGINEER] and [ARBORIST] will look at the site and assess the condition of the sidewalk and the tree.

+If the tree has the following characteristics, it should be removed/replaced pursuant to SMC 15.43.030 (C): The City's policy is to retain and preserve street trees whenever possible.
+Accordingly, street tree removal shall not be permitted unless the Director determines that a street tree:

+- 1. Is a hazardous tree; - 2.
+Poses a public safety hazard; - 3.
+Is in such a condition of poor health or poor vigor that removal is justified; or - 4.
+Cannot be successfully retained, due to public or private construction or development conflicts.

 Initial Assessment

-ealthy and worthy of preservation?
+- 1. Is the tree healthy and worthy of preservation?

-□ Yes
+- □ Yes

-cribe:
+- □ No

+- Describe:

-means othe ☐ Yes ☐ No - Is this tree in a condition of poor health or poor vigor that cannot be mitigated by any or than removal?
+- 2. Poor Health Is this tree in a condition of poor health or poor vigor that cannot be mitigated by any means other than removal?

-damage to

-strip?
+- □ Yes

+- □ No

+- Describe:

+- Hazardous Tree Defined in [CITY CODE CITATION] any tree or tree part that poses a high risk of damage to persons using, or property located in the public place, as determined by the [AUTHORITY] according to the tree hazard evaluation standards established by the International Society of Arboriculture.

+- □ Yes

+- □ No

+- Describe:

-4. Minimum Standards-Is there enough space for a [6 foot wide sidewalk and a 5 foot wide] planting
+- 4. Minimum Standards-Is there enough space for a [6 foot wide sidewalk and a 5 foot wide] planting strip?

-□ Ye es Descri ribe:
+YesNoDescribe: